dcflorencio/RNN-Stock-Prices/README.md

 | GRU        | SGD       | 64         | 0.001         | 60              | 24551        | 33.68      | 98.16           | 127.05    |
 | GRU        | SGD       | 32         | 0.01          | 60              | 24551        | 2.83       | 7.54            | 8.19      |
 | GRU        | SGD       | 32         | 0.001         | 90              | 24551        | 4.82       | 11.82           | 17.50     |

-## Contributions

-All the team members contributed equally to this project.
-Data selection, processing, model selection, algorithm implementations and slides were all produced as a group with equal participation.